Contact: Kelsey Davenport, Director of Nonproliferation Policy, (202) 463-8270 x102

 In April Iran’s proposal repeated some of the items in the March proposal, but focused more on short-term confidence-building measures than long term resolutions.
 Its key terms included:

-Iranian Message from Hassan Rouhani, then-Secretary of Iran’s Supreme National Security Council, to France, Germany, and the United Kingdom.
+Hassan Rouhani, then-Secretary of Iran’s Supreme National Security Council, released a message to France, Germany, and the United Kingdom.
 In his statement Rouhani proposes:

 The three European countries presented their own comprehensive proposal for a long-term agreement, outlining the following: